LearyE/Lab-Manual-Edits/README.md

 For results to be reproducible, it requires that you are organized and possess sufficient foresight to document each step of your research process.
 There are two main things you can do to improve the reproducibility of your research:
 - Extensive notetaking.
 You will need extensive notes on each step of your analysis pipeline, explaining how you did things every step of the way (and the order that you did things), from any pre-processing of the data, to running models, to statistical tests.
 Your code should also be commented clearly so that every step is understandable by an outsider.
 - Programming workflows with version control.
-It is highly encouraged that you use some form of version control (e.g., Git in combination with GitHub) to keep track of what code changes you made and when you made them, as well as sharing code with others.
+It is highly encouraged that you use some form of version control (e.g., Git in combination with GitHub or file naming conventions for code saved to Box or other storage locations) to keep track of what code changes you made and when you made them, as well as sharing code with others.

 ### Authorship
 We will follow NIH guidelines with respect to authorship